ssbb/tako/README.md

 There are also mounting holes between housings on 1, 3, and 5 columns.
 They are not required, and it should be fine not to use them.
 However, in case you experience some "squishing" sounds, especially on the homerow, it is likely that the housings are not sitting properly on the PCB.
 You should try to re-assemble keyboard first to ensure domes and springs aligned properly.

-In this case, you'll need to add mounting somewhere at the center of the keyboard.
+In case you re-assembled it few times and sure everything is ok, you'll need to add mounting somewhere at the center of the keyboard.
 There is no space for M2 standoffs between the housings, so you should use M1.6 (max OD is 2.5mm) or just a long M2 screw (around 11mm) with a nut on the bottom plate.

 | Part             | Amount | Details                                                                                                                       |
 | ---------------- | ------ | ----------------------------------------------------------------------------------------------------------------------------- |